Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties

 The paper is organised as follows.
 In Section~\ref{sec:rigidity}, we introduce the basic notation and terminology on graph rigidity and then formally state our results.
-In Section~\ref{sec:iden}, we explain the identifiability and tangential weak defectiveness, key new tools in our global rigidity analysis, and prove a Connelly-type sufficient condition for generic global rigidity in general dimensions.
+In Section~\ref{sec:iden}, we explain the identifiability and tangential weak defectivity, key new tools in our global rigidity analysis, and prove a Connelly-type sufficient condition for generic global rigidity in general dimensions.
 As an application of the tools introduced in Section~\ref{sec:iden}, in Section~\ref{sec:suff} we give a sufficient condition for generic global rigidity in general dimensions in terms of generic local rigidity.
 In Section~\ref{sec:plane}, we prove our main result, a characterisation of generic global rigidity in the $\ell_p$-plane.

 Throughout the paper we use the following basic notations.
 We consider a $d$-dimensional real vector space equipped with $\ell_p$-norm, where the distance between two points $\bx=(x_1,\dots, x_d), \by=(y_1,\dots, y_d)\in \mathbb{R}^d$ is given by $\|\bx-\by\|_p:=\sqrt[p]{\sum_{i=1}^d (x_i-y_i)^p}$.
 This metric space is called the $d$-dimensional $\ell_p$-space and is denoted by $\ell_p^d$.
 When $p=2$, it is a Euclidean space.